dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 always handing you what you need, though it's not always easy to see.

 > There may be dozens of people attached to you to swat the
-> serendipity right out of your hands, which is unfortunate.
+> serendipity right out of your hands, which is
+> unfortunate.[^some-people-are-assholes]

 What appears serendipitous and miraculous to you, might not be readily apparent to others.
 Knowing that we are all one, then also, what might